DeVermoeideRaaf/Agilent_U1600/command_set.md

 |MANUAL R.            |                     |06 34 33 00 00 3b|                     00 data 00 4F 4B 00|
 |TRIG.
 MODE           |                     |06 37 31 00 00 3b|                     00 data 00 4F 4B 00|

+Note 1: The data bytes depend on the actual running function/mode (scope, meter,...).<br>
+Note 2: The menu options controlled by the function keys are not transmitted via the response.
+So the remote control software must know the menu structure.
+Note 3: There seems to be a buffer for the response.
+For example: If scope is running and METER is send, the response contains scope data.
+The next response contains meter data.

 ### Examples
 ![The screenshot shows PulseView record from sending the START-command and part of the response](https://github.com/DeVermoeideRaaf/Agilent_U1600/blob/main/resources/U1604A_cmd_PowerOn.png "PulseView decoding the PowerOn command and the response")

 ![The screenshot shows PulseView record from sending the update-screen-command and part of the response](https://github.com/DeVermoeideRaaf/Agilent_U1600/blob/main/resources/U1604A_cmd_ScreenUpdate.png "PulseView decoding the ScreenUpdate command and the response")

 ![The screenshot shows PulseView record from sending the STOP-command and the response](https://github.com/DeVermoeideRaaf/Agilent_U1600/blob/main/resources/U1604A_cmd_PowerOff.png "PulseView decoding the PowerOff command and the response")